Sn00pyW00dst0ck/CEN5035-Project/documentation/Sprint4.md

 # Backend API Documentation

 The following API documentation is **auto-generated** using **Swagger UI** for this project, which is hosted by the server.

 A PDF printout of the Swagger UI has been inserted into the repository.
-Please view it here: [Swagger UI - 4.pdf](Swagger%20UI.pdf)
+Please view it here: [Swagger UI Documentation (PDF)](documentation/Swagger%20UI%20-%204.pdf)